ionic-team/ionic-docs/src/pages/appflow/destinations/builds.md

     - The security profile must the one that will sign the build properly for uploading to the correct app store.

 - Destinations
-    - For Xcode builds you can select Apple App store, for Android builds you can select Google Play store.
+    - For Xcode builds you can select Apple App store, for Android builds you can select Google Play Store.